-Questions about this common low carb ingredient are getting asked with much more frequency these days.
-Google Trends has shown that searches related to how MCT oil is made and what it does have risen about 75 percent since late 2015, and they are still on the rise.
+Questions about this common ingredient in keto diet foods are getting asked with much more frequency these days.
+Google Trends has shown that searches related to how MCT oil is made and what it does have risen significantly since late 2015.
+And the trend continues to rise.

 This is getting the attention of supplement manufacturers and private label distributors who are beginning to offer this oil in order to meet growing consumer demand.
-If you’re one of those folks who loves MCT oil, be sure to check out the special 20% deal you can get here.
+If you’re one of those folks who loves MCT oil, be sure to check out the special 20% deal you can get at Perfect Keto.

 What is MCT Oil and Where Does It Come From?

 Where does MCT oil come from is a common question.
-But before answering that let’s take a look at the question: What is MCT oil?
+But before answering that let’s take a look at what it is.
 The acronym MCT stands for “medium-chain triglycerides.”

 There are three general types of fats with different chemical structures: